ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 ```
 TypeName~
 ```
-Iterators are values that can be navigated through using an `iterate` statement.
+Iterator typed values  can be navigated through using an `iterate` statement.

+Iterators are currently only available for the built-in types xml and json.
+In the future we will allow developers to define their own iterators for their types.

 #### XML & JSON Types